codyBiem17/codyBiem17/README.md

 - 👯 I’m looking to collaborate with a result-driven team/individual on either frontend or Cloud Computing projects

-- 🤔 I’m looking for help in in-depth understanding of Linux, Networking and Cloud Computing
+- 🤔 I’m looking for help in core understanding of Linux, Networking and Cloud Computing

 - 💬 Ask me about frontend development first, then Azure cloud service